 Here is a list of the coldest states in the entire US, complete with the weather and climate and the mean temperature we can observe there.

-Let us see the ten coldest states in the US, starting with Alaska, which houses the coldest city in the US.
+Let us see the ten coldest states, starting with Alaska, which houses the coldest city in the US.

 Top 10 hardest states in the US